pvblivs/modelmapper/_includes/getting-started.md

 ### Mapping

-To perform an object mapping, simply instantiate the `ModelMapper` class and call the `map` method, passing in a <i>source</i> object to map from along with the <i>destination</i> type you want to map to:
+Let's try mapping some objects.
+Consider the following object model:

 {:.prettyprint .lang-java}
+	// Assume getters and setters on each class

+	class Order {
+	  private Customer customer;
+	  private Address billingaddress;
+	}

+	class Customer {
+	  Name name;
+	}

+	class Name {
+	  String firstName;
+	  String lastName;
+	}

+	class Address {
+	  String street;
+	  String city;
+	}

+	class OrderDTO {
+	  String customerFirstName;
+	  String customerLastName;
+	  String billingStreet;
+	  String billingCity;
+	}

+Mapping an `order` to an `OrderDTO` is simple and requires _zero_ configuration:

+{:.prettyprint .lang-java}
 	ModelMapper modelMapper = new ModelMapper();
-    PersonDTO personDTO = modelMapper.map(person, PersonDTO.class);

-You can also map a source to an existing destination object:
+	OrderDTO orderDTO = modelMapper.map(order, OrderDTO.class);

+We can check that properties are mapped as expected:

 {:.prettyprint .lang-java}
-    modelMapper.map(person, existingPersonDTO);
+	assert orderDTO.getCustomerFirstName().equals(order.getCustomer().getName().getFirstName());
+	assert orderDTO.getCustomerLastName().equals(order.getCustomer().getName().getLastName());
+	assert orderDTO.getBillingStreet().equals(order.getBillAddress().getStreet());
+	assert orderDTO.getBillingCity().equals(order.getBillAddress().getCity());

+Similarly, mapping the other direction works as expected with zero configuration:

+{:.prettyprint .lang-java}
+    Order order = modelMapper.map(orderDTO, Order.class);

 ### How It Works

 When the `map` method is called, the source and destination types are analyzed to determine which properties match each other based on current [configuration](/user-manual/configuration).
 Data is then mapped according to these matches.
-For more details on how matching and mapping works, check out the [related section](/user-manual/how-it-works/) in the user manual.

 ### Handling Mismatches

 For properties that cannot be matched automatically:

- * The [Property Mapping](/user-manual/property-mapping) API can be used to define explicit mappings
+ * ModelMapper's [Property Mapping](/user-manual/property-mapping) API can be used to define explicit mappings
  * [Configuration](/user-manual/configuration) can be adjusted to allow different properties to match each other based on naming, accessibility and other conventions

 [Validation](/user-manual/validation) can be performed to ensure that all destination properties are mapped as expected.